codepo8/developer-advocacy-handbook/travel-and-conference-participation.md

 ## Getting your travel and accommodation sorted

 I could write a whole book about this, seeing how much I traveled and how many conferences I attended.
-Of course, things are different from conference to conference.
+Things are different from conference to conference.
 But here are some points that are important and helped me keep me effective and healthy during all the time on the road.

-* **Book your travels with at least one buffer day before and after the event** -- there is no way you can be a great presence when you parachute in.
+* **Book your travels with at least one buffer day before and after the event** - there is no way you can be a great presence when you parachute in.
 Have a good night's sleep beforehand.
 Conferences tend to start early, and you should be awake, bright and bushy-tailed.
-There is a whole day ahead of you -- if not two.
+There is a whole day ahead of you - if not two.
-* **Stay close to the venue** -- whilst you can save money by being in places somewhere else it means extra commuting time.
+* **Stay close to the venue** - whilst you can save money by being in places somewhere else it means extra commuting time.
 Also, as you are not likely to know the city commutes can become confusing.
-My favourite conferences are the ones who are in a hotel and you can book a room there.
-This means you can travel light at the event -- just your laptop bag and some cables.
+My favourite conferences are the ones that are in a hotel and you can book a room there.
+This means you can travel light at the event - just your laptop bag and some cables.
 There is nothing more annoying for you as a presenter to have to carry lots of layers of clothing and luggage around with you.
-You are there to represent, not to move in.
+You are there to represent - not to move in.
-* **Travel in affordable style** -- this might sound controversial, but I flat out refuse to use budget airlines.
+* **Travel in affordable style** - this might sound controversial, but I flat out refuse to use budget airlines.
 The same goes for trips with lots of changes of modes of transport.
 Flying is stressful, recycled air is bad for you.
 Every other person at the airport is a potential obstacle which might make it impossible for you to arrive on time.
 Ask for a good mid-price ticket and know your airlines and airports.
 Make sure you sign up for a frequent flyer program.
 The more your advance in these, the cheaper it gets to get tickets as you can upgrade yourself with air miles.

 > **Tip:** Conference organisers are the best people to ask about their event.
 They will know the best modes of transport and have booked the right